Horse Problems Database - Head and Neck - Horse Sarcoids

 - All equid species are susceptible, even donkeys and zebras.

 - “Once a sarcoid horse, always a sarcoid horse!”
+This is true because traditional sarcoid treatments do not aim at the cause of sarcoids.
 A horse with one sarcoid is likely to develop more.
-BUT this can be stopped with “non-mainstream” treatments.
+BUT this can be stopped when you target the actual cause, heavy metals.

 - Sarcoids can develop anywhere on the horse’s skin, but more common sites include the chest, groin, sheath and face (especially around the eyes and mouth).

 - Sarcoids are likely to recur, regardless of treatment.
-EXCEPT if you use “non-mainstream” treatments.
+EXCEPT if you target the actual cause, heavy metals.

 - Trauma of any nature to a sarcoid is likely to aggravate it.

-I'll explain what I mean by “non-mainstream” treatments in a moment.
+I'll explain how to treat sarcoids in a minute.
 First, just a quick explanation of sarcoid classifications.

 Sarcoid classifications

 There are 6 classifications for equine sarcoids; occult, verrucous (warty), nodular, fibroblastic, mixed and malevolent.
-Again no two sarcoids are the same and so many individual tumors may contain characteristics of several different types.
+Again no two sarcoids are the same and may contain characteristics of several different types.

 Occult